johnpapa/react-book-repo/redux/add-redux-to-react.md

 Now we have a complete setup but we want to be able to access data by talking to the store, same thing goes with if we want to alter data.
 The way we talk to the store is by introducing the concepts `container component` and `presentation component`.

 ### Container component
-A container component is a component is simply a component that *contains* the data and in this case has knowledge of Redux.
+A container component is simply a component that *contains* the data and in this case has knowledge of Redux.
 A presentational component relies fully on its inputs wether it is about rendering data or invoking a method.
 Let's look at a non Redux example that shows this.

 First let's define the presentational components:

 ```js
 const PresentationComponent = ({ todos }) => (